giellalt/giellalt.github.io/infra/BuildEverythingForVoikkoLOForRelease.md

+# Build everything for voikko LO for release

 This document describes how to build everything you need to create the **LibreOffice Voikko oxt** extension with Hfst support *for distribution and final delivery*.
 The document is intended for the